Built for the people who run the racks.

 RackWatch is a server-monitoring platform designed for the data center floor — not the cloud console.
 Install once, watch every host, pay $2 a server instead of $15.
 No week-long configuration, no vendor contract.

-Monitoring tools split into two camps.
-On one side, enterprise SaaS like Datadog and New Relic — priced for large teams, billed per host at $15 or more, and cloud-only.
+Monitoring splits into two camps.
+On one side, enterprise SaaS like Datadog and New Relic — priced for large teams, billed per host at $15 or more, cloud-only.
 On the other, open-source stacks like Zabbix and Prometheus — powerful enough for a planet-scale fleet, but demanding days of setup before they return useful signal.

 RackWatch is built for the middle.
 Data-center racks.
 Regional offices.
-MSPs.
-IT teams running on bare metal and VMs who want a clean dashboard without the cloud dependency or the configuration marathon.
+Single-tenant infra teams running on bare metal and VMs who want a clean dashboard without the cloud dependency or the configuration marathon.
 One binary, one command, $2 a server.

 Install time under five minutes.